New Faculty Pre-Arrival Checklist

 Please not that the Human Resources department has additional information about schooling for children and other important tips about living in Beirut in the New Faculty Information Handbook

-You can visit http://www.maplandia.com/lebanon/ to see the location of the furnished apartment buildings you are interested in.
+To see the location of the furnished apartment buildings you are interested in, you can visit http://www.maplandia.com/lebanon/

 It is good to arrive with a small amount of savings because it takes time to be reimbursed and to receive your first paycheck although you can get an advance on payment from the Human Resources Office.
 If you are planning on transferring money to Beirut, you need to bring a banker's check.
 Credit cards are widely accepted in Beirut.
 Many banks have automatic teller machines (ATM) linked worldwide that can be used by all credit cards holders.
 Also traveler's checks are widely accepted.